openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 1. The SIOP processes the authentication request.
 1. Upon completion of the authentication request, the SIOP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

-Note: The request in Step 5 is not a form post request where the SIOP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
+The request in Step 5 is not a form post request where the SIOP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
 The SIOP sends this request directly to the RP's endpoint.

 # Discovery and Registration